sharemind-sdk/auction-demo/README.md

 [Redis]: https://redis.io

 ## Sharemind MPC setup
-Note, that if you are not following the tutorial step-by-step and are only interested in the general use case, you should skip this section and jump directly to the [next section](#entering-bids-into-sharemind).
+Note that if you are not following the tutorial step-by-step and are only interested in the general use case, you should skip this section and jump directly to the [next section](#entering-bids-into-sharemind).

 I am not going to go over the whole Sharemind MPC configuration, because this should be covered in the manuals shipped with the platform.

-However I will go over the following:
+However, I will cover the following:
  * [key pair generation](#key-generation)
  * [keydb module configuration](#keydb-module-configuration)
  * [access control](#access-control)

 ### Key generation
 Sharemind MPC uses TLS for securing the communications.
-For TLS and for general authentication we use public-key cryptography.
-To generate key pairs there are many options, two of them are listed below.
+We use public-key cryptography for TLS and for general authentication.
+There are many options to generate key pairs, two of them are listed below.

 With OpenSSL
 ```sh